TapwaveZodiac/novelaiUKB/docs/The-Rabbit-Hole.md

 Creating a preset requires use of the Token Probability viewer (the 🧠 button), as this will let you see the effects of your settings).

-**Kayra buckets its probabilities.
-That means it groups tokens together in "steps" of probabilities."
-This is something it learned on its own, and you can't turn it off.
-It just works like that.**

 ## The pillars of Preset Design

 Presets are founded on three core principles: